mokwenakoketso5-ctrl/Bright-Coffee-Shop-Sales/README.md

   - Product id, type, category and detail

 ## Purpose:
-As a Jnr Data Analyst, my task is to extract actionable insights from the historical transactional data and prepare a presentation to assist the CEO in decesion making.
+As a Jnr Data Analyst, my task is to extract actionable insights from the historical transactions data and prepare a presentation to assist the CEO in decesion making.

 ## Objective: